GitJit-max/learning-linux/chapter/01-intro.md

 Desktop environments typically include their own set of **utility programs**, which are built to fit the desktop environment as a whole.
 For example, GNOME includes the ` $ nautilus ` file manager developed as part of GNOME, KDE Plasma includes the ` $ dolphin ` file manager developed as part of the KDE project, and Linux Mint Cinnamon includes the ` $ nemo ` file manager developed as part of Linux Mint.
 Many of these applications have a good reputation and can be used in other desktop environments.

+### System installer

+The **system installer** that walks through installing the system in a clear and guided way.

+### Package manager

+The **package manager** (such as apt, rpm, dpkg, yum, pacman, eopkg) helps you install, remove, and update software.
+Instead of manually downloading apps, it connects to trusted sources online to manage a majority of the software on your GNU/Linux system, with little effort.
+See [Chapter 4, Section: Package management](04-installing.md#package-management)

 ### Additional applications

-Not all desktop applications are part of a desktop environment.
-For example, Firefox and Libreoffice are just **software applications** that can be used on top of any desktop environment.
+While some software is tightly integrated into the system and desktop environment, many applications stand on their own and work across any setup.
+Programs like Firefox and LibreOffice, for instance, are just **software applications**, and can be used on top of any desktop environment.

-GNU/Linux distributions take all this software, combine it to work well together, and add their own necessary utilities such as **system installers** so you can actually install the operating system, as well as **package managers** for installing additional software and keeping your installed software updated (see [Chapter 4, Section: Package management](04-installing.md#package-management)). [^8pieces]
+> [!NOTE]
+> GNU/Linux distributions bring together all these independent software components, ensuring they function smoothly as a whole.

 <a id="gnu-gpl"></a>